Clover Club Cocktail Recipe

 Tasting Notes

-The taste of the Clover Club is exactly as it sounds—tart and delightfully frothy.
-We made ours with local gin from Far North Spirits, one of our favorites that’s light and botanical with citrus notes that make it great in fruity recipes.
-Plus, it comes in a beautifully designed bottle if you’re one for aesthetics like we are.
+Kendall’s Take: “As expected, the taste of the Clover Club is exactly as it sounds—tart and delightfully frothy.
+I made mine with a local gin from Far North Spirits, one of my favorites that’s light and botanical with citrus notes that make it great in fruity recipes.
+I think just about any gin will be delicious with raspberry though.”

 Recipe